lstratta/helpful-bash-scripts/react-project-setup.README.md

 Setting Up A React App Project
 ------

 ### What Steps The Script Takes:
 1. Create the React project
 2. Tidy up src folder (assets, components, tests, utils, css)
+    * updates the paths in index.js and App.js
 3. Create server folder and populates the following files with template code
     * server.js
     * api.js with basic route with GET and POST requests